siberianfox/tinygwiki/JSON-Request-Objects-and-Transaction-IDs.md

         {tid:<txn_ID>}

   - The transaction ID is a number from 1 - 1,000,000.
-Zero is considered "no ID". _(Note: range will be increased to 4 billion)_
+Zero is considered "no ID". _(Note: range will be 4 billion)_
-  - If transaction ID is present it will be returned in the `r` response for that command
+  - If transaction ID is present it will be returned in the r{} response for that command
-  - A lone tid (with no command) will simply be returned in the response when it is processed
   - Examples:

-          {tid:42}
           {cmd:"{\"xvm\":15000}",tid:42}    not order dependent
           {tid:42,cmd:"{\"xvm\":15000}"}    not order dependent